Installation

 python3 -m pip install correctionlib

-, or in a virtualenv, etc.)
+(possibly with --user, or in a virtualenv, etc.)

 Wheels or installing from source?